 At the time of your assessment visit, the assessor will discuss your learning plan and reflection log with you.
 They will be looking for evidence that you can identify your learning needs and take appropriate steps to meet them.
-But they will not assess the contents of the document.
-They will not use it to determine whether or not you have met your learning needs or attained the skills and knowledge needed for Fellowship, other than the skills to reflect on your practice.
+The reflection log is not a summative assessment, but the Fellowship assessor will use this tool to see your skills in reflecting on your practice.